 With most of your shopping being done from home right now, you can actually rack up a decent amount of bonus points from the Southwest Rapid Rewards shopping portal.
 Going through the shopping site first just takes an extra minute, and ultimately takes you to the same merchant website you’d go to directly, but you’re earning extra points along the way.

-And then there’s the Southwest Rapid Rewards Performance Business Credit Card, which right now is offering a sign-up bonus that could allow you to earn the Southwest Companion Pass all by itself.
-With this offer, you can earn up to 100,000 bonus points — 70,000 points after spending $5,000 on purchases within the first three months, and another 30,000 points after spending a total of $25,000 in purchases within the first six months.
+But there is in fact another card on the list that allows you to earn the pass all on its own — if you have a business that qualifies for a business credit card.
+With the Southwest Rapid Rewards Performance Business Credit Card, you can earn up to 100,000 bonus points — 70,000 points after spending $5,000 on purchases within the first three months, and another 30,000 points after spending a total of $25,000 in purchases within the first six months.

 After meeting this entire (admittedly large) spending requirement, you’d end up with 125,000 qualifying points — 100,000 bonus points plus 25,000 points for spending $25,000 on the card.
-That’s well more than the 100,000 points you need to get the Companion Pass (or it’s the exact amount you need if you weren’t a Southwest frequent flyer program member on April 1 and didn’t get the 25,000-point boost).
+That’s the exact amount of points needed to get the Companion Pass.

 Just remember that since these are all Chase credit cards, all applicants are subject to Chase’s “5/24” rule.
 Under this rule, if you’ve been approved for five or more credit cards across all banks in the past 24 months, Chase will automatically deny your application.